 - details of each director (including name, occupation, technical or professional qualifications, whether he or she is executive or independent, other directorships and any details of transactions that could materially influence a director in carrying out his or her duties); this information must also be disclosed in respect of the New Zealand CEO of an overseas bank;

 - whether there is a board audit committee (locally incorporated banks are required to have an audit committee or other committee that considers audit matters), and certain details of that committee; and

 - the board's policy for avoiding or handling conflicts of interest that may arise from directors' personal, professional or business interests.

 In addition to the disclosure statements that are published twice-yearly by banks, the Reserve Bank publishes selected financial information for New Zealand banks side by side on what is known as the Dashboard.
 The Dashboard is updated quarterly with financial information that banks privately report to the Reserve Bank.
 The Dashboard approach aims to enhance market discipline by aggregating financial information in an accessible format that facilitates side-by-side comparison of banks based on key metrics.

 Banks whose New Zealand liabilities, net of amounts due to related parties, exceed NZ$10 billion will also be subject to outsourcing conditions of registration.

 - The bank must comply with the Reserve Bank's Outsourcing Policy (BS11).
 The Outsourcing Policy requires the bank to have the legal and practical ability to control and execute outsourced functions.
 The policy is intended to minimise the impact of the failure of a large bank, or a service provider to a large bank, on the wider economy, and to preserve the available options if there is a large bank failure.
-The current version of the policy was issued in 2017, and affected banks have a transition period of five years to be fully compliant with the Outsourcing Policy.
+The current version of the policy was issued in April 2020, and affected banks have a transition period of six years to be fully compliant with the Outsourcing Policy.

 - The bank must ensure that: